Everything you need to know about the Petya, er, NotPetya nasty trashing PCs worldwide

 Here's a summary of the NotPetya outbreak:

 - The malware uses a bunch of tools to move through a network, infecting machines as it goes.
-It uses a tweaked build of open-source Minikatz to extract network administrator credentials out of the machine's running memory.
+It uses a tweaked build of open-source Mimikatz to extract network administrator credentials out of the machine's running memory.
 It uses these details to connect to and execute commands on other machines using PsExec and WMIC to infect them.
+It can either scan subnets for devices or, if it's running on a domain controller, use the DHCP service to identify known hosts.

 - It also uses a modified version of the NSA's stolen and leaked EternalBlue SMB exploit, previously used by WannaCry, plus the agency's stolen and leaked EternalRomance SMB exploit, to infect other systems by injecting malicious code into them.
-These cyber-weapons attack vulnerabilities patched by Microsoft earlier this year, so the credential theft is usually more successful, at least at places that are on top of their Windows updates.
+These cyber-weapons attack vulnerabilities were patched by Microsoft earlier this year, so the credential theft is usually more successful, at least at places that are on top of their Windows updates.

 - Crucially, NotPetya seeks to gain administrator access on a machine and then leverages that power to commandeer other computers on the network: it takes advantage of the fact that far too many organizations employ flat networks in which an administrator on one endpoint can control other machines, or sniff domain admin credentials present in memory, until total control over the Windows network is achieved.